smart-classic/smart_docs/container/issues.md

 work with RDF-XML is to use an RDF parser which reconstructs the patient graph in a data structure that can be querried with SPARQL, the query language for RDF graphs.
 This approach requires a non-cursory level of understnading of RDF that is not common amongst developers.

+As an alternative to RDF SMART when using the SMART Connect JavaScript client, the SMART app developers have the option of fetching the patient data in JSON fromat which could be a more familiar structure to many.
+One advantage of JSON over RDF is that the JSON representation of the patient record is predictable (i.e. deterministic).
+Also, by using the JSON structure available in the SMART Connect client response objects, there is no need to learn SPARQL.
+The disadvantage over RDF though is that the JSON object is not as well adapted to use with logic reasoners as the RDF graph would be and also not as flexible to extend.
+This said, developers should try both approaches and pick the one which works better for their needs and style.

 ### Partial Implementations